Texas On-the-Job Accident Attorneys

 Roberts & Roberts has a legal team ready to assist you in recovering workers’ compensation benefits and holding any at-fault third parties accountable.
 We can help you get the medical treatment you need to get better and recover your lost wages.
 For those who have more serious injuries or may have even lost a loved one as a result of a workplace accident, Roberts & Roberts has a team of experts ready to assist you in recovering workers’ compensation benefits and holding any at-fault third parties accountable.

-Contact us now at 903-597-6000 or 888-211-1233 or fill out our online contact form.
+Contact us now at 903-597-6000 or fill out our online contact form.
 The call costs you nothing … and it could mean everything.
 We serve clients in Waco, Beaumont, Lufkin, Texarkana, Tyler and Longview, as well as throughout East Texas and across the state.

 Texas Workplace Injury Statistics